aaroniniguez/AutoPromote/README.md

 ```

-Enables you to manage your Twitter Account :
+Enables you to proramatically manage your Twitter Account :
   - Auto tweet with/without image
   - Auto follow
   - Auto follow unfollow